-The second year with a strong Democratic majority, the session is destined to be remembered by many for majority leadership’s poor regard for due diligence of contentious bills.
+Now in the second year with a strong Democratic majority, this session is destined to be remembered by many for majority leadership’s poor regard for due diligence of contentious bills.
 The abbreviated session rushed the process.
 Significant bills were introduced in the final weeks, surprising many, creating overload and confusion.
 A lack of access to the process frustrated those trying to engage.
 Taken together, these factors compromised efforts to explore and balance concerns.
 The unfortunate result is hasty, low-information lawmaking and some confusing and burdensome laws that many across the state must now implement.
 It couldn’t come at a worse time.

 Some lawmakers, determined to pass a paid sick leave law, dismissed the current economic conditions and the bill’s potential consequences.

-Advocates are heavily promoting paid sick leave nationwide, part of a larger campaign of what are being designated “pro-family” policies.
-The dominant narrative used to garner and document support for the sick leave measure this session re-framed the intent of the mandate to take advantage of the current public health crisis.
+Advocates are heavily promoting paid sick leave nationwide, part of a larger campaign of “pro-family” policies.
+The dominant narrative used to garner and document support for the sick leave measure this session re-framed the justification for a heavy government role to take advantage of the current public health crisis.
 It displaced and obscured concerns for trade offs, costs, and unintended consequences.